Andrew Pizzi, President

 (Williamsburg)

 He is an attorney, mediator, trainer, and the founder of the Institute for Mixed Method Mediation.
-He is the author of the book Mixed Method Mediation: A Hybrid Approach to Conflict Resolution, now in its 2nd Edition.
+He is the author of the book Mixed Method Mediation: A Hybrid Approach to Conflict Resolution, now in its 3rd Edition.
 He has mediated conflicts involving EEO complaints, workplace disputes, employment discrimination, wrongful termination, family law, consumer debt, landlord/tenant, and real estate.
-He a member of the Mediators Beyond Borders International, Climate Change Project (CCP).
+He is a member of the Mediators Beyond Borders International.

 In March, 2019, he received the Ambassador for Peace in Conflict Resolution Award for his contribution in the field of mediation.